CE FAQs: Continuing Education Providers

 2. Is completion of the evaluation form required by participants? (revised 6/23/14)

-Evaluation forms must be retained for the recordkeeping period of four years, but currently do not need to be compiled nor sent to RPO.
-The feedback should be utilized in improving your program and RPO may request this information upon a CE Provider Review of programs (see Standard #9).
+Providers must provide participants a means of evaluation, but completion of the form by participants is voluntary.
+Evaluation forms must be retained for a period of four years.
+The feedback should be utilized to improve your program material or delivery.
+RPO may request this information while conducting a CE Provider Review. (see Standard No.9).

 1. How often must my organization renew its continuing education provider status? (revised 9/23/13)

 Your organization must renew its continuing education provider status and pay the annual CE Provider fee each calendar year (currently $419).
 Renewals will be accepted between October and December for the next calendar year.